anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 with an enrollment protocol utilizing authenticated self-contained objects, as explained in {{req-sol}}.
 <!--
-the certificate request MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).
+the certification request MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).
 -->